 “Arraaaa!
 W-where did you g-get t-this?!”

-Like all Finiku, the stranger's body was short and circular.
+Like all Finiku, the stranger’s body was short and spherical.
 This character wore a red jacket and matching pantaloons, the jacket overlapped a shirt of delicate silky thread with frills at the neck and cuffs.
-These clothes didn't belong in a dusty place like this, the ensemble was worthy of a monarch.
-Unlike Nono, this character spoke the Common Tongue with a barely discernible Finikan accent.
+These clothes didn’t belong in a dusty place like this, the ensemble was worthy of a monarch.
+Unlike Nono, this character spoke the Common Tongue with a barely discernible Finic accent.

 “I will do ANYTHING to get this shirt!
 What do you want for it?”